Moving Towards Inclusive Prosperity in Nicaragua's Agri-Food and Export Sectors(Technolinks+)

 The Technolinks+ project is enhancing the entrepreneurial and business capacities of farmers, processors and distributors by providing better access to innovative, environmentally-sustainable technologies, matching grants and links to markets.

-Project will raise awareness of the need for the creation and access of productive agriculture and food processing technologies at all levels of the supply chain.
+The project will raise awareness of the need for the creation and access of productive agriculture and food processing technologies at all levels of the supply chain.
 Key activities include:

 - Increased agricultural productivity, profitability and adoption of technologies by women and men farmers